 • If your film is selected, you will be asked to provide headshot and filmographies of the creative team members; b&w and/or colour stills from the film; press materials; and video trailer (if available).

 • The filmmaker agrees to deliver the hi-res Quicktime File or online screener to the festival no later than September 11th.

 • DVDs and other submitted materials will not be returned.
 Please do not send film prints, master tapes or other originals.

-• Each entrant warrants and represents that he/she is the creator of the submitted entry or the legal and duly authorized representative of the creator/rightsholder; that the entry is original and owned by entrant; that the entry is free of any claims by other parties; and that the entry was not created without authorization at one’s job, using your employer's equipment or on the employer's time, unless being submitted with employer permission.
+• Each entrant warrants and represents that he/she is the creator of the submitted entry or the legal and duly authorised representative of the creator/rights holder; that the entry is original and owned by entrant; that the entry is free of any claims by other parties; and that the entry was not created without authorisation at one’s job, using your employer's equipment or on the employer's time, unless being submitted with employer permission.
 If an entry is disqualified an alternate winner will be selected by the judges based on the judging criteria.